 With a main campus between two mountain ranges in the southeast corner of the state, in Laramie, the University of Wyoming, often referred to simply as UW, has more than 200 majors for students to choose from.
 It offers courses both on-campus as well as through its unique partnership with NOLS, the National Outdoor Leadership School.
 Through this partnership, you can explore all kinds of unique places and take classes in things like Alaska Mountaineering and Baja Sea Kayaking.

-The Master of Science in economics is delivered primarily on campus and offers students the flexibility necessary to take their careers in any direction they choose.
+The master’s degree in economics is delivered primarily on campus and offers students the flexibility necessary to take their careers in any direction they choose.
 The curriculum will give you a strong background in economic theory, quantitative economic skills, and applied econometrics so you can customize your program for any career goals you might have.

 You’ll be able to write a research-based thesis or complete an extra course and project under the advice of a faculty mentor.
 You can also participate in networking events, workshops, and more with organizations like the Wyoming Women in Economics Network.
 Don’t forget about the research opportunities you’ll have here, either—the University of Wyoming is also home to the Experimental Economics Lab and countless other facilities for hands-on work.